sparklingdataocean/gh-pages/_posts/2025-01-25-slidingWindowGraph EEG.markdown

 <p></p>
 <p></p>
 This framework effectively captures both local and global patterns within the time series, yielding valuable insights into temporal dynamics.
 <p></p>

 <p></p>
+<h4>Graph Classification</h4>
+<p></p>
-    <strong>Graph Classification</strong>: We employ the <em>GCNConv</em> model from the PyTorch Geometric Library for graph
+We employ the <em>GCNConv</em> model from the PyTorch Geometric Library for graph classification tasks.
-    classification tasks.
 This model performs convolutional operations, leveraging edges, node attributes, and graph labels to extract features and analyze graph structures comprehensively.
 <p></p>
 By combining the sliding window technique with Graph Neural Networks, our approach offers a robust framework for analyzing time series data.
 It captures intricate temporal dynamics and provides actionable insights into both local and global patterns, making it particularly well-suited for applications such as EEG analysis and classification tasks.

 <p></p>

 This method allows us to analyze time series data effectively by capturing both local and global patterns, providing valuable insights into temporal dynamics.
 <p></p>
-<h3>Model Training</h3>
+<h4>Model Training</h4>
 <p></p>

 Our methodology involves processing both city-centric and sliding window graphs.
 We start by generating cosine similarity matrices from time series data, which are then converted into graph adjacency matrices.
 This process includes creating edges for vector pairs with cosine values above a set threshold and adding a virtual node to ensure network connectivity, a critical step for preparing the graph structure.